- Asked by: Craig Hoy, MSP for South Scotland, Scottish Conservative and Unionist Party

 Answer

-I refer the member to the answer to question S6W-13979 on 30 January 2023.
+For further information on this question, I refer the member to the answer to questions S6W-14125 and S6W-14129 on 2 February 2023.
 All answers to written Parliamentary Questions are available on the Parliament's website, the search facility for which can be found at /chamber-and-committees/written-questions-and-answers .

 - Asked by: Craig Hoy, MSP for South Scotland, Scottish Conservative and Unionist Party